weijuey/tp/docs/UserGuide.md

 ### Updating contacts

 There is a set of information that you can save for a contact.
 This section contains the commands for adding contacts and modifying their information.

 ### Adding a contact : `add`

-You can add a contact to the address book with the address as an optional field.
+You can add a contact to the address book with the **address as an optional field**.

+Your contacts are uniquely identified by their `NAME` which is **case-sensitive**.<br>
+e.g. `Alex Yeoh` is different from `alex yeoh`

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL [a/ADDRESS] [t/TAG]…​`